-Today, the 26th Annual National Indigenous People’s Day, we pause and reflect on the historical importance of the Native Americans and Indigenous Peoples globally.
+On National Indigenous Peoples’ Day 2023, we pause and reflect on the historical importance of the Native Americans and Indigenous Peoples’ globally.

 We especially pray for all who minister, care and serve indigenous peoples.

-Accordingly, we share and reflect on the moving words of our beloved H. E. Archbishop Bernardito Auza, Apostolic Nuncio to Spain and former Apostolic Nuncio to the Permanent Observer of the Holy See to the United Nations — in his Statement On The Rights Of Indigenous Peoples presented before the Seventy-fourth Session of the United Nations General Assembly — Third Committee agenda item 69 (a, b): Rights of Indigenous People in New York, 11 October 2019.
+Accordingly, we share and reflect on the deeply meaningful, inspirational and spiritually moving words of our friend H. E. Archbishop Bernardito Auza, former Apostolic Nuncio and Permanent Observer of the Holy See to the United Nations — in his Statement On The Rights Of Indigenous Peoples.

 Marile and I pray that today and every day we take these words to heart and are personally moved to take every step possible to ensure that indigenous people prosper and thrive as equal members of God’s great family.

 As always, thank you for reflecting with us.

 Marile & Jorge Luis Lopez, Esq.

 In observance of National Indigenous Peoples Day, our offices will be closed on Monday, October 9.
 We will return to regular business hours on Tuesday, October 10.